Welcome to the Home Page of

 Thank you, Dallas, TX!

-Medtopia Medical Clinic will move forward with the current team and Dr. Gonzalo Aillon will be taking over for me after I leave.
+Medtopia Medical Clinic will move forward with the current team and Dr. Gonzalo Aillon has already begun taking over for me.
 He will be a great next successor and I feel good leaving my patients in his experienced hands.
 Dr. Sarosh Ahmed and PA Daria Wood will keep the Medtopia mission alive and are available for appointments as well.
 A big thank you to Dr. James Chanez for giving me the opportunity to help him launch the clinic in 2019.

 In 2008, I made the decision to leave the medical mecca of Johns Hopkins in Baltimore, Maryland to embark on the beginning of my medical career in Dallas.
 I have so many people to thank and I plan to chronicle the steps in my life’s journey in the coming months.
 It was the best decision to move to Texas!

 Fast forward to 2020.
 COVID hit the country.
-Racial tensions in the land rose.
+Racial tensions in the land rose (we are now seeing this with Asian Americans).
 Uncertainty abounded.
 My wife and I spent time reflecting on what the best next steps for our family should be.
 We have wonderful, growing-up kids depending on us.
 What were we called to do next?

 It seemed like a potential pivot point.
 Do we stay in Dallas and continue on as before or do we take a chance and say yes to the next step in our family life’s journey?
 We chose the latter.
 The move to Austin is not just a random next thing – we felt it was the culmination of all the previous steps that came before.
 We view it as being part of something bigger than ourselves.
 It was not an easy decision to make.
 We would be leaving many wonderful patients and friends behind.
 But I was running hard.
 Working late, on weekends, trying t be everything to everyone that needed my help.
 These were the classic expectations of a good internist.
 Nevertheless, I knew in my heart this course was not sustainable.
 If I moved to Austin to work for One Medical, it had to provide a better work-life balance.
 It had to allow for career advancement and potential for leadership.
 It had to be challenging work, yet fit better into a more simplified life.
 It had to have the potential to be something special.